jmzkChain/jmzk/docs/API-References.md

 ```

 ## POST /v1/chain/trx_json_to_digest
-After have checked actions are correct, it's time to build the transaction structure.
-As said before, a transaction consists several actions.
-A example transaction is like below:
+After verifying the correctness of actions, it is time to build up the transaction structure.
+As mentioned before, a transaction consists several actions.
+An example is given:

 Request:
 ```